RustCrypto/hashes/README.md

 All crates in this repository are dual-licensed under the MIT and Apache 2.0 licenses.

 ## Supported algorithms
+**Note:** For new applications, or where compatibility with other existing standards is not a primary concern, we strongly recommend either BLAKE2, SHA-2 or SHA3.

 | Name     | Alt name   | Crates.io  | Documentation  | [Security Level] |
 | ------------- |:-------------:| :-----:| :-----:| :-----:|
 | [BLAKE2](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2) |   | [![crates.io](https://img.shields.io/crates/v/blake2.svg)](https://crates.io/crates/blake2) | [![Documentation](https://docs.rs/blake2/badge.svg)](https://docs.rs/blake2) | :green_heart: |